quadratichq/quadratic/README.md

 # Examples

-Located in the `examples` folder in this repo.
+Example files are located in the `examples` folder in this repo.

 # License
 Quadratic is licensed under the Elastic License 2.0 (ELv2).